How to create a PHP Laravel application with our quickstart repository#

-The PHP Laravel quickstart repository is a template that gives you the fastest possible way of launching a new Laravel project on Divio.
+The PHP Laravel quickstart repository is a template that gives you the fastest possible way of launching a new Laravel application on Divio.

-It’s based on Laravel’s own example project.
+It’s based on Laravel’s own example application.
 The only additions are some glue code to handle configuration using environment variables, plus some additional files to take care of the Docker set-up.

 git clone [email protected]:divio/php-laravel-divio-quickstart.git

 divio containing some helper modules scripts and modules, that are used (for

 example) to read the environment variables we provide to configure database and media storage.

 Run the application locally#

 This section assumes that you have Docker and the Divio CLI installed.
 You also need an account on Divio, and your account needs your SSH public key.
 See How to set up the Divio local development environment if required.